pabolang/SecondOrderSPDEMulti/README.md

 and a cylindrical Brownian motion $B_t(y)$ within a Sobolev space on the spatial domain $\[0,1\]^d$.
 The corresponding differential operator is given by
 $$A_\vartheta = \eta \sum_{l=1}^d \frac{\partial}{\partial y_l^2}+\sum_{l=1}^d \nu_l\frac{\partial}{\partial y_l}+\vartheta_0. $$
-Further, we consider a Dirichlet boundary condition and an initial condition $\xi\equiv 0$.
+Furthermore, we consider a Dirichlet boundary condition and an initial condition $\xi\equiv 0$.

 By using this package, we can simply simulate a SPDE model on an equidistant discrete $N\times M^d$ grid,